EDSAC: Further developments

 EDSAC's successor, EDSAC 2, was commissioned in 1958.

 In 1961, an EDSAC 2 version of Autocode, an ALGOL-like high-level programming language for scientists and engineers, was developed by David Hartley.

 In the mid-1960s, a successor to the EDSAC 2 was planned, but the move was instead made to the Titan, a prototype Atlas 2 developed from the Atlas Computer of the University of Manchester, Ferranti, and Plessey.

 EDSAC Replica Project

-On 13 January 2011, the Computer Conservation Society announced that it planned to build a working replica of EDSAC, at the National Museum of Computing (TNMoC) in Bletchley Park supervised by Andrew Herbert, who studied under Maurice Wilkes.
+On 13 January 2011, the Computer Conservation Society announced that it planned to build a working replica of EDSAC, at the National Museum of Computing (TNMoC) on the Bletchley Park campus.
+The project is led by Andrew Herbert, who studied under Maurice Wilkes.
 The first parts of the replica were switched on in November 2014.
+The EDSAC logical circuits were meticulously reconstructed through the development of a simulator and the reexamination of some rediscovered original schematics.
+This documentation has been released under a Creative Commons license.
 The ongoing project is open to visitors of the museum.
 In 2016, two original EDSAC operators, Margaret Marrs and Joyce Wheeler, visited the museum to assist the project.
 As of November 2016, commissioning of the fully completed and operational state of the replica was estimated to be the autumn of 2017.
 However, unforeseen project delays have resulted in an unknown date for a completed and fully operational machine.